CalFresh Disaster Response

 The CDSS will regularly post updates regarding CalFresh’s response to the wildfires on this webpage.

-- On July 12, 2021, the FNS approved CDSS’ request to implement the following waiver:
+- On January 7, 2022, the FNS approved CDSS’ request to implement the following waiver for specific ZIP codes:

 For additional resources or needs, email DisasterCalFresh@dss.ca.gov.

 This page includes information to assist County Welfare Departments with the implementation of Disaster CalFresh and general emergency response.
 If you are an individual who has been impacted by a recent disaster and needs food assistance or additional information on Disaster CalFresh or general CalFresh emergency response efforts, please contact your local County Welfare Department

 Disaster CalFresh (D-CalFresh), federally known as the Disaster Supplemental Nutrition Assistance Program (D-SNAP), is a way to meet the temporary nutritional needs of disaster victims within a 30-day period, following a natural disaster such as a flood, fire, earthquake or any other natural disaster.
 D-CalFresh provides a month's worth of benefits on an Electronic Benefit Transfer (EBT) card which can be used to purchase food at authorized retail stores.
 D-CalFresh is only available when all of the following elements occur:

 - A Presidential Declaration for Individual Assistance has been declared in the affected area;